Best 90s Country Singers – 53 Artists and Bands to Know About

 Tell Me Why 1993

 Wynonna Judd launched her solo career in the early ‘90s after achieving fame as part of The Judds with her mother Naomi.
 With a powerful voice and a mix of rock and country influences, Wynonna quickly became a solo star.
-Her passionate performances and deep emotional connection with her songs made her one of the standout female artists of the decade.

 39. Jo Dee Messina